mzha/Display.gg/README.md

 `python3 script.py 1 "SUMMONERNAME"`

 Now the program is running and will automatically open when you load into game.
 You can exit the program from the Terminal window by pressing Ctrl-C.

+### <a name="statement"></a>Statement
+Display.gg isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.